DigixGlobal/web3-redux/README.md

 export default class Balances extends Component {
   // ...
   handleSubmit(e) {
+    // handle the form submit
     e.preventDefault();
+    // pluck the passed `props`
     const { account, decimals, tokenContract } = this.props;
+    // parse the token value
     const value = (this.state.value || 0) * Math.pow(10, decimals);
+    // a bit of validation
     if (!value) { return this.setState({ error: 'Enter value' }); }
+    // update the UI
     this.setState({ loading: true, error: false });
+    // make the transaction
     return tokenContract.transfer.transaction(this.state.to, value, { gas: 150000 }))
+    // return a promise
     .then((txHash) => {
-      this.setState({ txHash, loading: false });
+      // update the ui with the transaction info this.setState({ txHash, loading: false });
-    }).catch((error) => {
+    // TODO wait for the transaction to be mined }).catch((error) => {
       this.setState({ error: `${error}`, loading: false });
     });